ConnorFriday-code/Pharos-Computers/README.md

 <h4>Contact page</h4>

-A large iframe embed of a google map mimics the hero image and carousel of the other two pages.
+A large iframe embed of a Google Map mimics the hero image and carousel of the other two pages.
 The purpose of it is to simply show exactly where the store is on a map.

-Below it is another image of the store and table of open/closed times during the week, an address, and a phone number again.
+Below it is another image of the store and a table of open/closed times during the week, an address, and a phone number again.
 The image is the same one as the hero image but without a grey background darkening it, and the purpose of it is to present what the store looks like from the street for those looking for it.
-The address is physically typed out as a redundancy in case the user has any problems with the google map.
-The open and closed time during the week is to inform the user when they can call/enter the store.
+The address is physically typed out as a redundancy in case the user has any problems with Google Maps.
+The open and closed times during the week are to inform the user when they can call/enter the store.

-Finally the form is there for those who wish to email the store, in case they wish to message the store but don't have a phone and/or the store is closed at the time, without having to copy/paste an email address and leave the site to do so.
+Finally, the form is there for those who wish to email the store, in case they wish to message the store but don't have a phone and/or the store is closed at the time, without having to copy/paste an email address and leave the site to do so.

 <h3>Colour</h3>

 ![Logo of store](readme-images/Pahros-Computers-Logo.jpg)

-Using the logo of the shop (posted above), the main colours shall be: white, dark blue, and bright yellow.
+Using the logo of the shop (posted above), the main colours shall be white, dark blue, and bright yellow.

-For contrast and easy readability, a white background with standard black/charcol coloured text is used.
-The yellow was a great choice for anything related to links or contacting the store, due to the standard colour theory of yellow meaning "purchase" or "service".
+For contrast and easy readability, a white background with standard black text is used.
+The yellow was a great choice for anything related to links or contacting the store, due to the colour theory of yellow representing "purchase" or "service".
 Dark blue and white have a great contrast, thus would work great for the header/footer to make it stand out from the page's content.

 <h3>Content</h3>